founder-srm/Founders-website/.github/ISSUE_TEMPLATE/task-item-for-members.md

 > **Temp**: Provide a clear, concise description of the task.
 Include the WHY (purpose/goal), WHAT (specific deliverables), and any important context.
 Example: "Implement user authentication flow using OAuth2 to allow users to sign in with their Google accounts.
 This is needed to support the new social login feature requested by stakeholders."

 ### Prerequisites
-- [ ] Required access/permissions
+- [ ] Required to have Installed and joined [Doppler](https://dashboard.doppler.com/workplace/55ce728ac58e146cffda/projects/foundersclub) teams.
-- [ ] Development environment setup
+- [ ] Required to have all the recommended extensions installed (vscode)
-- [ ] Required dependencies installed
+- [ ] Required to be on a fork
 - [ ] Relevant documentation reviewed

 ### References